 STATUS REPORT ON SERVICE OF PROCESS

-Within thirty (30) days of the filing of the complaint, the plaintiff must file with the Court a status report regarding whether or not service of the summons and complaint has been effectuated or waived by each defendant and, if so, the date(s) on which each such service or waiver of service occurred.
+Within thirty (30) days of the filing of the complaint, the plaintiff must file with the Court a status report regarding whether service of the summons and complaint has been effectuated or waived by each defendant and, if so, the date(s) on which each such service or waiver of service occurred.
 Filing such a status report does not fulfill the plaintiff’s obligations to comply with the requirements of Federal Rule of Civil Procedure 4(l).
 If the plaintiff files a proof of service in accordance with Federal Rule of Civil Procedure 4(l) within thirty (30) days of the filing of the complaint, the plaintiff need not file the status report otherwise required under this local rule.

 Fed.
 R. Civ.
 P. 4(l), 16(b)(2)